pmd/pmd/docs/pages/pmd/userdocs/extending/writing_xpath_rules.md

 author: Miguel Griffa <mikkey@users.sourceforge.net>
 ---

+TODO create more technical reference page for XPath rules

 {% include note.html content="For a translation to Georgian, see [webhostinggeeks.com/science/xpath-sourceforge-ka](http://webhostinggeeks.com/science/xpath-sourceforge-ka)" %}

 Since the AST is a tree, conceptually similar to a DOM, it can be queried with an *XPath expression* that matches the nodes your rule is looking for.
 XPath rules are defined using a single XPath expression, specified directly in the ruleset XML.
 The next section walks you through the development of an XPath rule.

 {% include note.html content="This page assumes you already know what XPath is and how to read basic XPath queries.
 W3C has a good tutorial [here](https://www.w3schools.com/xml/xpath_syntax.asp) if you don't." %}